 The following are not eligible to be considered for MGA awards:

-- Self-nominations; MGA awards are peer-recognized awards, and therefore, self-nomination is not permitted
+- Self-nominations are not allowed; MGA awards are peer-recognized awards, and therefore, self-nomination is not permitted

 - Current members of the MGA Board; an MGA Board member cannot be nominated for an MGA award, nor may they serve as a reference or nominator of a candidate